leibowitz/perfmonitor/README.md

 After installing all the dependencies above, make sure all the services are running (MongoDB, Apache/Nginx, PHP, RabbitMQ)

+Download [PhantomJS](http://phantomjs.org/download.html) and add the binary to your $PATH

 To install python dependencies, use